cenzoreyes/NerdTest/README.md

  * Node 6.10.xx or greater

- * Angular CLI 8.2.3 (some older vrsions may be forward compatible to run the project)
+ * Angular CLI 8.2.3 or greater (some older vrsions may be forward compatible to run the project)

  Once the project is cloned, navigate to the root folder of the user interface: "NerdTest\frontend\changeApp" and initialize & update node using the following commands: